twl8n/Rubymatica/readme.txt

     </realms>
 </authentication>

+You should (must?) also set reasonable values for the other configuration values.
+In the examples below, the admin is mst3k@virginia.edu and the taper_run directory is in the admin's home directory.

+# App-wide email-related config
+dca_staff_email mst3k@virginia.edu

+from_name Submission Agreement Builder Tool
+#from_address jmac@jmac.org
+from_address mst3k@virginia.edu

+# Outgoing email config
+email SMTP
+email cms.mail.virginia.edu

+rsa_staging_directory /home/mst3k/taper_run/staging
+ssa_directory /home/mst3k/taper_run/ssa

+You must also create the taper_run directory and give it permissions so that TAPER/fcgi/Catalyst will be able to mkdir and create files.

+> cd /home/mst3k/taper_run/
+> chmod go+w .

 # quick command line test for TAPER.
 (No. Catalyst apps require
 # mod_perl or mod_fastcgi.) taper w/apache or at command line.